Meek: George

 a John Charles headed goal.
 He remained at Elland Road until August 1960 when he was sold to

 Leicester City for £7,000, where he played only thirteen games without scoring.
-He returned
+He made his

 to Walsall in July 1961 and gave them three years excellent service, making one hundred and